PapenfussLab/gridss/README.md

 Date: 27/3/2013

 A driver script (developed in Python2.7) - Socrates, can be found in this directory.
 For a test example run with the script, download the test data from http://bioinf.wehi.edu.au/socrates/test_data.tar.gz, extract in the script directory and execute:
-./Socrates all test_data/data/random_ecoli_63_s.bam test_data/data/bowtie2_db/ecoli1665_bt2
+./Socrates all --botie2_db test_data/data/bowtie2_db/ecoli1665_bt2 test_data/data/random_ecoli_63_s.bam

 Additional documentation is currently being developed.

 The Socrates package contains several Java programs (developed in JDK1.6).
 Each program is designed to process data for a specific stages of analysis.

-Below is a list of the included programs and each of them will be elaborated latter.
+A Python driver script - "Socrates", for retaining cross-platform compatibility of Java, is included to, is included to execute the programs.

-1) PreprocessBAM
+To use Socrates without the driver script, Java class path needs to be set:

-2) ProcessRealignmentBAM
+socrates=`dirname $0`/
-3) PredictRearrangements
+libs=${socrates}lib/sam-1.77.jar:${socrates}lib/commons-lang3-3.1.jar:${socrates}lib/commons-cli-1.2.jar:${socrates}lib/picard-1.85.jar:${socrates}lib/snappy-java-1.0.3-rc3.jar
-4) AnnotateRearrangements
+java -Xmx4g -cp ${socrates}bin:$libs net.wehi.socrates.[PROG] [OPTIONS]

-These are simple wrapper scripts that sets library and execution path to run Socrates programs under Linux and Mac.
+where PROG is one of BamStratifier, RealignmentBAM, RealignmentClustering and AnnotatePairedClusters.

-While default values have worked satisfactorily in our simulated and real cancer genome sequencing datasets, users should set program parameters in the driver scripts appropri- ately for their own data.
+While default values have worked satisfactorily in our simulated and real cancer genome sequencing datasets, users should set program parameters in the driver scripts appropriately for their own data.
 Full lists of program parameters are provided in the following sections, together with a discussion on the impact of changing them where applicable.